jenciso22/AutomationAPI_TODOIST/README.md

-# Api testing with postman for the application TODOIST
+# API integration tests with postman - TODOIST

-This is a Test Automation Framework for the Todoist Application.
 It covers the API integration tests.

 ## Tools to Automate